streamsend-io/file-chunk-connectors/README.md

 <img width="905" alt="image" src="https://github.com/markteehan/file-chunk-connectors/blob/main/docs/assets/Flow_20230417.png">

+## _New_ -  version 2.5 (24-June-2024)
+New source connector configuration properties "finished.file.retention.mins" and "error.file.retention.mins" which automate cleanup of uploaded files after the number of minutes specified

+New Source & Sink Connector configuration properties "topic.partitions" to inform the connectors of the partition count to distribute messages to.
+This configuration property should be set to the partition count of the topic, and it should be set for both the source and the sink connector.

 ## _New_ -  version 2.4 (03-May-2024)
 New Source Connector configuration property "files.dir" (deprecates properties "input.path:, "error.path" and "finished.path")